 Over the past several years, Lawrenceville Corporation has helped create a Lawrenceville community of growing opportunities.
 Our neighborhood has changed dramatically as a result, and so too has our charge as an organization.
 As we continue efforts to better serve the Lawrenceville that exists today, we must begin by honoring and understanding our neighborhood’s past and everything that has happened to get us here.

-To this end, Lawrenceville Corporation began an effort last year to understand and document neighborhood change.
-This effort will soon culminate in the Lawrenceville Neighborhood Metrics Report, with a planned release of September 2022.
+To this end, Lawrenceville Corporation began an effort in 2021 to understand and document neighborhood change, an effort which culminated in the Lawrenceville Neighborhood Metrics Report.
 The report brings together information from census and municipal data, expertise from contacts across the city, and insights from our own programs and research.
 In some instances, it reveals truths hidden beneath the surface.
 In others, it reflects and affirms the lived experience of our community members, serving to quantify and contextualize these observations.

 Information is an invaluable resource, and it is the goal of this project to share it with the broader community, with this webpage as the central hub.
-Continue reading below for more information.
+Read the full report now, or continue below for the highlights.

 Some Quick Facts